maziyar-gerami/IDMAN/README.md

 You need to change a file, named `application.properties` before deploying the project.

-This file is in the `resources` directory which contains all configuration variables in the project.
-Now we discuss all variables that you have to change:
+This file is in the `resources` directory which contains all configuration texts in the project.
+Now we discuss all texts that you have to change:

 1. Email server configurations